 Vibration of molecules of matter at room temperature generates Infrared light.
 Wavelength range for Infrared light is from 10-3 metre to 4×10-7 metre.
 Infrared light has wide use in medical field and photography.

 When electron jumps from higher orbit to lower orbit of an atom, it releases the energy in the form of photons or light.
 This is nothing but the visible light.
-Visible light has frequency range from 4×10-7 metre to 7×10-7 metre.
+Visible light has wavelength range from 4×10-7 meter to 7×10-7 meter.
 Human eyes can see the in this wavelength range of light.

 Ultraviolet rays (UV rays)